kai3316/YOLIC-Labeling/README.md

   2. Design your own cell configuration (i.e., interested cells) based on actual needs (locations and shapes) using the [Cell Designer Tool.](https://github.com/kai3316/Cell-designer)
   3. Annotate your data using the YOLIC Labeling Tool.
   4. Refer to the project's [code](https://github.com/kai3316/YOLIC_code) to train a YOLIC detection model.

+For more information on the YOLIC method, please refer to the paper ["YOLIC: An Efficient Method for Object Localization and Classification on Edge Devices" ](https://arxiv.org/abs/2307.06689).

 ## Annotation Example